Using HDL Optimized RS Encoder/Decoder Library Blocks

 Enter the following command to generate the test bench:

-The following figure shows the ModelSim HDL simulator after running the generated .do file scripts for the test bench.
-Compare the ModelSim result with the Simulink® result as plotted before.
+The following figure shows the ModelSim® HDL simulator after running the generated .do file scripts for the test bench.
+Compare the ModelSim result with the Simulink® result as shown below.

 1. IEEE 802.16: IEEE Standard for Air Interface for Broadband Wireless Access Systems(Revision of IEEE Std 802.16-2009).
 IEEE-SA.
 8 June 2012.